Odizinne/Retr0Mine/README.md

 ### Modern UI minesweeper with a lot of configuration that runs on windows and linux.

 **If you like my work, consider supporting me by buying Retr0Mine on Steam!**
-You'll get access to exclusive features relying on Steam, such as 2 player coop, achievemnts etc.
+You'll get access to exclusive features relying on Steam, such as 2 player coop, achievements etc.

 [![Available on STEAM](/.assets/available_on_steam.png)](https://store.steampowered.com/app/3478030/Retr0Mine/)